 In the 1960s, the focus on Black identity provided fertile ground for Negro History Week to grow into Black History Month.
 In 1976, during the United States Bicentennial celebration, President Gerald Ford recognized February as Black History Month, and encouraged Americans to “seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”

 How to Celebrate

-So much Black history is largely missing from the school curriculum.
+So much Black history is largely missing from the school curriculum and what is present constantly faces the danger of being erased.
 One of the best things we can do during Black History Month -- and throughout the year -- is educate ourselves on the achievements of Black Americans and the important role Black people have played in this country’s history.
 If you love pop culture -- and of course you do! -- there's a rich history of Black Hollywood full of pivotal performances in classic films and books documenting pioneers in the entertainment industry.

 Tyson died on Thursday, Jan.
 28, just two days after the release of Just as I Am: A Memoir.
 The legendary actress broke many barriers, leaving behind an elegant legacy.
 Learn more about her life, her struggles and her achievements in her book.